 Your home is a haven that should be safe, comfortable, and healthy.
-Unseen dangers throughout your home can affect you and your family's well-being.
-Maybe not bump-in-the-night, paranormal intruders, but chemicals, germs, viruses, and other pests can do you harm if left unchecked.
+Unseen dangers can affect you and your family's well-being.
+Maybe not bump-in-the-night, paranormal intruders, but chemicals, germs, viruses, and other pests can do harm if left unchecked.

-Below are some common trouble spots around the house, and solutions on how to maintain a safe and healthy home.
+Below are some common trouble spots around the house and solutions for keeping your living spaces safe and healthy.

 Everyone gravitates to the kitchen.
-Part restaurant, part entertainment center, and part family room, it’s ground zero for the most troublesome spots in the home, as practically every surface is a magnet for bacteria, viruses, germs, roaches, and other pests.
+Part restaurant, part entertainment center, part family room, it’s ground zero for the most troublesome spots in the home, as practically every surface is a magnet for bacteria, viruses, germs, insects, and other pests.

 Sponges and dish towels

-A sponge, although no bigger than your palm, can carry mold and thousands of germs and food-borne pathogens, if it’s not cleaned or stored properly.
+A sponge can carry mold and thousands of germs and food-borne pathogens if it’s not cleaned or stored properly.
 Two things you can do to kill germs on a sponge are:

-- place the sponge in the dishwasher with the drying cycle on
+- Place the sponge in the dishwasher with a high temperature and the drying cycle on

-- wet it and put it in the microwave for one to two minutes to sanitize
+- Wet it and put it in the microwave for one to two minutes

 Cloth dish towels can also harbor unhealthy microorganisms, even if they are only used for drying clean dishes.
-Wash them often on the hot cycle of your washing machine.
+Wash them often with your machine temperature dial set to hot.

 Use a little counter intelligence by keeping all surfaces cleaned and sanitized after you cook.
-This extra step will help eliminate food bacteria such as Campylobacter, a common cause of diarrhea, and will discourage roaches from feasting on the leftovers left on the counter.
-These household pests can carry a number of germs and can also trigger asthma and allergies in some people.
+This extra step will help eliminate food bacteria such as Campylobacter, a common cause of diarrhea, and will discourage insects from feasting on the leftovers left on the counter.

 You can sanitize your countertops with bleach after wiping them down with soap and water.
 One teaspoon of chlorine bleach per quart of water will do the trick.
 This extra step will help kill any lingering germs.

-Keep a lid on possible roach infestation by washing dishes and utensils immediately after eating, storing food in tightly sealed containers, and keeping trash in a container with a lid on it.
+Keep a lid on possible insect infestation by washing dishes and utensils immediately after eating, storing food in tightly sealed containers, and keeping trash in a container with a lid on it.

 The bathroom is a relatively new thing.
 For thousands of years, people relied on outhouses and public baths, and for good reason — to keep germs and waste away from living quarters.
-Today, we have the luxury of toilets and bathtubs, and in these spaces germs can be lurking where you wouldn’t expect them.
+Today, we have the luxury of toilets and bathtubs, and germs can lurk where you wouldn’t expect them.